Back to Blog

 The Wedding Wine Formula

-• Each bottle has 5 glasses = 0.35 bottles per person
+• Each bottle has 5 servings = 0.396 bottles per guest before the buffer

 Wine Quantities by Guest Count